braintree/braintree_android/v4_MIGRATION_GUIDE.md

 - `CardBuilder` is now `Card`
 - `UnionPayCardBuilder` is now `UnionPayCard`

+## Fetching Payment Methods

+In `v3`, the `PaymentMethod` class could be used to retrieve a current list of `PaymentMethodNonce` objects for the current customer.
+In `v4`, that functionality will be moved to `drop-in`.

 ## American Express

 The American Express feature is now supported by implementing the following dependencies: